Best Back Squat Workout for Muscle (Barbell Routine & Crossfit WoD)

 • Wide Leg Sit Ups

-Crossfit Squat Workout & WODs
+Crossfit Squat Training & WODs

 Crossfit is unique from the exercise programs listed above.
 Crossfit utilizes functional movements in their exercises with high amounts of intensity in order to help maximize fitness and strength training.
 Furthermore, Crossfit offers a workout of the day method to not only motivate weight lifters but also improve muscle growth and health for Crossfitters across the globe.
-It’s even backed by research to improve long and short term endurance and muscle strength.6
+It’s even backed by research to improve long and short term endurance and muscle strength.9

 A professional weightlifter wearing a black powerlifting suit is performing a barbell back squat using a barbell with three blue weighted plates in a dimly lit studio.

-Source: Andy__Gin via Canva.com15
+Source: Andy__Gin via Canva.com10

 All of them are useful, especially if gaining muscle is the goal.
 In order to benefit the most from Crossfit’s WOD or workout of the day, lifters are encouraged to make a personalized squat list to help create the best workout routine possible.

 Making a personalized squat workout of the day can be easy!
-Simply search for squat WODs on the Crossfit website, and make note of what workouts fall into varying categories.
+Simply search for squat routines on the Crossfit website, and make note of what workouts fall into varying categories.
 A Crossfitter can then mix and match their workouts of the day depending on what type of squat or muscle group they want to target.

 Check out the examples below of Crossfit workouts of the day for quad dominant and hamstring/glute dominant exercises.